Truman Lowe: Red Power

-During his return to obtain his Masters, the University of Wisconsin-Madison was a hotbed of activism regarding the Vietnam War, while in Indian Country the Red Power movement was taking shape.
+During his return to obtain his master's degree, the University of Wisconsin-Madison was a hotbed of activism regarding the Vietnam War, while in Indian Country the Red Power movement was taking shape.
 Aware of the energy brewing in Native America, Lowe focused on school:

-I didn't have the luxury – and I consider it a luxury – of being a protester because my focus was concentrated on getting information.
-I knew I wasn't going to be in that position for very long.
-I wanted to participate in gathering whatever information I could in the time I had, and I wanted to bring it all together, really to see what would happen.
-I needed time to work by myself.

 Despite lack of time to focus on protesting and involvement in political movements, Lowe made a six-hour trip to hear Native activist and writer Vine Deloria, Jr. speak.
 Speaking about the need for Native peoples to take advantage of educational and economic opportunities to widen Native opportunities, Lowe chose to make that his mantra for his life choices and career.

 Time in Kansas

 Moving to Kansas in 1973 for a teaching position, the Lowe family lived on a farm.
 During this time Lowe realized "[he] was really a Woodland Indian," owing to the lack of diversity in the landscape – he missed Wisconsin.
 However, Lowe's time in Kansas would not be without its benefits.
-Departing from plastics, he began to experiment with wood, and found natural objects.
+He began to experiment with wood, and found natural objects.
 Creating assemblage pieces, abandoning synthetic materials completely.
 Living away from Wisconsin allowed Lowe to become aware of his heritage and environment, allowing him to re-embrace the nature of the Upper Midwestern environment and bring his own unique contemporary spin on skills learned within his family – woodworking and basketry.

 This move towards natural materials coincided with the popularity of the back-to-the-land movement.
 Lowe discovered the Foxfire books as popular culture discovered the concept of the "ecological Indian".

 Return to Wisconsin

-Upon returning to Wisconsin and joining faculty at the University, Lowe's work began to become embraced by viewers and critics as contemporary Indian art.
+Upon returning to Wisconsin and joining faculty at the university, Lowe's work began to become embraced by viewers and critics as contemporary Indian art.
 Through interviews Lowe connected each work to unique techniques and traditions of Native concepts of craft and fine art.
 His work in the late 1970s embraced his own "analysis of traditional Indian techniques," depicting war shields heavily decorated with feathers and often simple in their look.
 Celebrating the Native symbolism behind the feather as a rewarding, powerful object seen within many communities, it became an important part of his works and installations.